knutsenr/knutsen-forestry-2025/README.md

 - All links to Article, Home, and Example Article pages are working
 - Cleaned up CSS Visuals
 - Created JS script which will create article listings from an array rather than doing each manually
+- Nav bar sticks to top of screen

 ### Pages and Navigation
 ## Files